-The Monetary Council left the base rate, the overnight collateralised lending rate and the one-week collateralised lending rate at 0.9 percent and the overnight deposit rate at -0.05 percent unchanged.
-In addition, in September, the Council had raised the average amount of liquidity, to be crowded out for the fourth quarter, by HUF 100 billion from the previous HUF 200-400 billion band to at least HUF 300-500 billion and would take this into account in setting the stock of central bank swap instruments.
-The MNB changed the stock of the FX swap instrument in a flexible manner to ensure that the interest rate transmission changed in line with the decisions by the Monetary Council, and the volatility of interbank rates remained at low levels.
+The Monetary Council had left the base rate, the overnight collateralised lending rate and the one-week collateralised lending rate at 0.9 percent and the overnight deposit rate at -0.05 percent unchanged.
+In addition, in September the Council had set the average amount of liquidity to be crowded out for the fourth quarter at least at HUF 300-500 billion and would take this into account in setting the stock of central bank swap instruments.
+The MNB changed the stock of the FX swap instrument in a flexible manner to ensure that the interest rate transmission changed in line with the decisions by the Monetary Council and the volatility of interbank rates remained at low levels.